-This ordinance sets a threshold for solar panels that they not be steeper than the finished roof pitch.
-Mounted systems steeper than the finished roof pitch change the appearance of the roof, and sometimes create additional considerations in regard to the wind and drift load on structural roof components.
-Safety risks can be mitigated through structural review or roof structure modification if the aesthetic impacts are not a concern to the community.
+This ordinance sets a threshold for integrating the solar installation to the building architecture.
+Non-flush-mounted systems have additional considerations in regard to the wind and drift load on structural roof components.
+Safety risks can alternatively be mitigated through structural review or roof structure modification via the building code, if the community chooses to use that tool rather than the zoning code.